adelheidsoftware/adelheid-website-11ty/src/pages/about.md

 sitemapChangefreq: weekly
 ---

-{{ site.companyLegalName }} is an independent game and software development studio founded in Ohio by Aaron Yoder, effective January 1, 2024.
+{{ company.legalName }} is an independent game and software development studio founded in Ohio by Aaron Yoder, effective January 1, 2024.

 ## Our Story

-**Adelheid Software** started as an idea in 2018, when Aaron was working on [Riskrieg](https://www.riskrieg.com/), a world-domination simulation game designed to be played via Discord.
+**{{ company.name }}** started as an idea in 2018, when Aaron was working on [Riskrieg](https://www.riskrieg.com/), a world-domination simulation game designed to be played via Discord.
 After working on Riskrieg for 3 years and building up a community and a brand, Aaron decided to sit down and work on his dream of creating a game development studio.
-That idea became Adelheid Software.
+That idea became {{ company.name }}.

 ### Our Mission